32 - The Hunt (For Remembrance Day)

 They were crouched low in the bracken about fifty yards up the steep slope above a small ledge, silent, watching, knowing a wrong move would have consequences.
 The china cup clinked against the saucer as it was replaced.
 The enduring smell of cooking bacon enveloping the immediate area.
 Two men with breakfast being served by two footmen.
 Lord Spencer Archibald Cartright and Vincent Moss, estate manager come gamekeeper, on their monthly inspection of the forest that covered many acres of his vast estate.
 The matched pair of Purdeys embossed with gold-filled chiselling, looking resplendent leaning against the collapsible table, gunmetal blue gleaming.

 Vincent was a horrible creature who took advantage of his privileged position to torment and terrorise the less fortunate around him.
 He bullied his staff and undertook his gamekeeping duties with a relish for cruelty.
-A devious person, adept at concealing his practices within a cloud of retribution-fueled secrecy, invoking an atmosphere of fear.
+A devious person, adept at concealing his practices within a cloud of retribution-fuelled secrecy, invoking an atmosphere of fear.
 Vincent meted out justice of his own volition on all poachers he caught: flogging and beating culprits mercilessly and with an unnatural enjoyment.

 Spencer had gone to war a son and come home a Lord.
 But the combination of finding the estate finances in disarray and the cumulative effects of continued exposure to the stresses of command, had caused a lapse into depression and complacency.
 Vincent had been his father’s estate manager and Spencer, oblivious in his suffering to the manner of Vincent’s authority, had seen no reason to change this.
 Only recently had he started to explore options to resolve deficiencies within his estate and begin to regain his old composure, doubts forming about Vincent’s ability.